 Money is a stress that is not necessary when there is enough to worry about already.
 Cancer costs a fortune!
 With a little help from us all we can make a huge difference to this family in need.
 Some of the costs include: Child care; emotional support; integrative doctors; nutrition supplements; detoxification treatments, and many other factors such as loss of income.

-However, the biggest cost is some of the lifesaving chemotherapy drugs which are not Pharmac funded and are cripplingly expensive - $18,000 just for the one she is on now but this will have to be changed to a different one on the next cycle.
+However, the biggest cost is some of the lifesaving chemotherapy drugs which are not Pharmac funded and are cripplingly expensive.
 The fortnightly travel to Dunedin to have these drugs administered also has significant costs in fuel and accommodation.

 The good news is that everything they are doing is working!
 The last scan and blood work showed the cancer on the lung had disappeared and that Roo’s tumour blood markers were falling speedily!
 It’s working, it’s going to be a marathon not a sprint, and they need your help to do it.

 Please give as little or much as you can to help this family in need.